Admitting He Feels ‘Unwelcome,’ Trump Finds New Ways to Offend the British

 Sarah Huckabee Sanders went with denial, as she often does.

 “The president likes and respects Prime Minister May very much,” she said in a statement.
-“As he said in his interview with The Sun she ‘is a very good person’ and he ‘never said anything bad about her.’”
+“As he said in his interview with the Sun she ‘is a very good person’ and he ‘never said anything bad about her.’”

 She added that Trump “is thankful for the wonderful welcome from the prime minister here in the U.K.”